wjhhking/jinspire.dev/_posts/2025-08-25-llm-learning.md

 - **Finetune intentionally.** Don’t just let work or culture shape us passively.
 Choose environments that reinforce what we want to become.
 Learn from the greatest.
 - **Be conscious of our reward model.** Don't let the world's default reward functions dictate our behavior.
 Consciously define our long-term goals and create immediate, tangible rewards for the actions that lead to them.
 Align our habits with our identity to make positive behaviors feel natural and effortless.
 - **Learn continually and on-demand.** Shift our mindset from a "learn-then-do" model to a "learn-while-doing" one.
 Treat every task as an opportunity to update our skills.
 When we encounter a problem, dive deep into the necessary knowledge right then and there.
 This makes learning relevant and immediately applicable, effectively updating our mental model in real-time.
 - **Think before talk.** Add a deliberate pause between stimulus and response.
 Take one breath, silently outline our point (goal → key claim → 1–2 supports → close), then speak.
-This tiny buffer reduces knee-jerk replies, improves signal-to-noise, and makes our “outputs” crisper—very much in the spirit of [the talk](https://www.youtube.com/watch?v=M2ZtBQI2-GY&t=29s) with Sergey Brin, co-founder of Google, and Demis Hassabis, co-founder of DeepMind.
+This tiny buffer reduces knee-jerk replies, improves signal-to-noise, and makes our “outputs” crisper—very much in the spirit of [the talk](https://www.youtube.com/watch?v=M2ZtBQI2-GY&t=29s) with **Sergey Brin**, co-founder of Google, and **Demis Hassabis**, co-founder of DeepMind.
 - **Plan before act.** Before acting, do a quick plan-and-execute loop: define the objective, break it into steps, note dependencies, set a stopping criterion (“what proves this step is done?”), then run the steps and reflect.
 If we hit ambiguity, re-plan.
 This mirrors agent patterns (ReAct etc.): *Plan → Act → Observe → Reflect → Re-plan*.
 It keeps us shipping while staying intentional.
-- **Notes as our personal RAG.** Treat our notes as an external memory we can “retrieve” from: capture atomic snippets (one idea per note), tag them well, link related ideas, and write short summaries after we learn something.
+- **Notes as personal RAG.** Treat notes as an external memory we can "retrieve" from: capture atomic snippets (one idea per note), tag them well, link related ideas, and write short summaries after we learn something.
 When solving a problem, *retrieve* relevant notes first, then *generate* our answer.
-This dramatically cuts relearning time and improves the quality of our “outputs.”
+This dramatically cuts relearning time and improves the quality of our "outputs."
+- **Kindness is moderately independent of intelligence.** We can train our mind to become sharper, but cultivating warmth, empathy, and generosity often follows a different path.
+Both matter, and together they form true wisdom.

 These ideas aren't just theoretical for me.
-They've inspired me to build tools to help put them into practice, starting with an app I'm developing called 'Human Pretraining' and I'm excited to share soon.
+They've inspired me to build tools to help put them into practice, starting with an app I'm developing called **"Human Pretraining"** and I'm excited to share soon.